lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

       1. `Create a new dataset <https://app.lightly.ai/dataset/create>`_ in Lightly.
          Make sure that you choose the input type `Images` or `Videos` correctly, depending on the type of files in your cloud storage bucket.
-      2. Edit your dataset, select the storage source as your datasource and fill out the form.
+      2. Edit your dataset, select your cloud storage provider as your datasource and fill out the form.
          In our example we use an S3 bucket.

           .. figure:: ../../getting_started/resources/LightlyEdit2.png